Learn Tux Paint

 Tux Paint for Windows comes as two parts, the main program and the optional add-on 'stamps' collection.

-- Go to those files downloaded place and install both files by double clicking on it.
+- Go to those downloaded place and install both files by double clicking on it.

 Tux Paint for macOS comes as three disk image (